-This guide assumes you're familiar with the concepts that are described on the Understand page.
+This guide assumes you're familiar with the concepts that are described on the Platform overview page.

 Your video must meet the following requirements:

-- Video resolution: must be greater or equal than 360p and less than 1080p (FHD)
+- Video resolution: must be greater or equal than 360p and less or equal than 4K.

 Install the required packages.
 Depending on the programming language you use, enter one of the following commands: